Klipsch T5 True Wireless vs. Apple AirPods: Battle of the Premium Buds | Digital Trends

 Overall

-With better looks, battery life, sound, and waterproofing, we’ve got to hand it to Klipsch T5 True Wireless — they handily beat the AirPods in most measurable ways.
-Those who love asking Siri for help, demand wireless charging, or who feel tethered to Apple’s hardware ecosystem might still prefer AirPods, but as far as we’re concerned the Klipsch model is a better buy.
+With better looks, battery life, sound, and waterproofing, we’ve got to hand it to Klipsch’s T5 True Wireless — they handily beat the AirPods in most measurable ways.
+Those who love asking Siri for help, demand wireless charging, or who feel tethered to Apple’s hardware ecosystem might still prefer AirPods, but as far as we’re concerned the T5 are a better buy.

 Neither of these headphones do anything for you?
 Never fear, we’ve got a constantly updated list of the best true wireless models available right now, from simple and affordable to expensive and showy.